Task Forces and Special Committees play an important role in this process by providing advice and recommendations to Council.

 The meetings shall be held quarterly or on an as needed basis.

-Research and general support staff resources shall be provided through the Managing Director, Environmental & Engineering Services and City Engineer.
-Secretariat support shall be provided by the City Clerk’s Office.
+Research and general support staff resources shall be provided through the Deputy City Manager, Environment & Infrastructure.
+Administrative support of the WMWG shall be provided by the City Clerk’s Office.

 The personal information contained in communications directed to City Council and its Standing and Advisory Committees is collected under the authority of the Municipal Act, 2001 as amended and will be used to assist Council and Committee Members in their deliberations.
-Questions about this collection should be addressed to the City Clerk at 300 Dufferin Avenue, London, ON N6A 4L9 or by telephone 519-661-CITY (2489) ext.
-4937.
+Questions about this collection should be addressed to the Manager, Records and Information Services, 300 Dufferin Avenue, London, ON N6A 4L9 or by telephone 519-661-CITY (2489) ext.
+5590.

 Communications addressed to City Council and to its Standing and Advisory Committees become part of the public record and will be published on a public agenda and made available electronically through the City of London public internet website.
 The City will not accept anonymous communications sent to Council or to its Committees.